-If a situation or opportunity arises that could potentially cause a conflict of interest (whether potential or actual) to your role as a FWD employee, officer or director of FWD, you must disclose the conflict of interest to FWD Compliance.
+If a situation or opportunity arises that could potentially cause a conflict of interest (whether potential or actual) to your role as a FWD employee, you must disclose the conflict of interest to FWD.

 Disclosing a potential conflict of interest does not necessarily mean that FWD will bar you from engaging in an activity.
 Rather, disclosure provides us with a chance to review the particular circumstances and communicate with you on whether you can safely pursue the situation or opportunity.